 This course will prepare students for an extended internship experience.
-Students will complete all of the tasks necessary to secure an internship placement.
+Students will complete all tasks necessary to secure an internship placement.
 Serious study and discussion of topics such as professional conduct, ethics, safety, and risk management will be required.
-This course must be taken immediately prior to Internship.
-Spring semester only Prerequisites: Recreation core courses and instructor's permission.
+This course must be taken immediately prior to REC 495 Internship.
+Prerequisites: REC core courses and permission of instructor.
+Offered spring.
 Cr 3.

 REC 495 Internship

 Students are required to work a minimum of 560 hours in an agency that provides therapeutic recreation services.
-During this period the students will apply the knowledge, methods, and leadership techniques which have been learned in academic courses.
+During this period students will apply the knowledge, methods, and leadership techniques that they have learned in academic courses.
 Students will be directly supervised by qualified agency personnel and indirectly supervised by faculty.
-This course is usually taken the senior year.
-Prerequisites: REC 494 and instructor's permission.
-Health insurance is required of students enrolled in this course.
+This course is usually taken in the senior year.
+Health insurance is required.
+Prerequisites: REC 494 and permission of instructor.
 Cr 12.

 REC 498 Management and Professional Development in Therapeutic Recreation

-An overview of management roles in therapeutic recreation settings with major focuses on comprehensive program development, supervision of professional and volunteer personnel, policy and strategy development and quality assurance.
+An overview of management roles in therapeutic recreation settings with major focus on comprehensive program development, supervision of professional and volunteer personnel, policy and strategy development, and quality assurance.
 Each student is required to develop a comprehensive program and policy manual.
 Students will apply the information learned during internships to course assignments and discussions.
+This course culminates in convening a professional conference for Certified Therapeutic Recreation Specialists.
 Prerequisite: REC 495.
+Offered spring.
 Cr 3.